bwRavencl/ControllerBuddy-Pages/index.md

         ControllerBuddy's goal is to enable the user to control target applications solely via a gamepad and not having to reach for a keyboard or mouse at any point in time.
   - title: What exactly do you mean by the term 'gamepad'?
     content: |
-        A Windows compatible game controller as used by current generation gaming consoles, with two analog sticks, a D-Pad, a number of face buttons, two triggers and two shoulder buttons.
+        A game controller as used by current generation gaming consoles, with two analog sticks, a D-Pad, a number of face buttons, two triggers and two shoulder buttons.

         Popular examples for this type of input device are:
         - DualShock 4 Controller